-During observations, evaluators should take evidence-based, scripted notes, capturing specific instances of what the teacher and students said and did in the classroom.
-Once the evidence has been recorded, the evaluator can align the evidence with the appropriate indicator(s) on the CCT Rubric for Effective Teaching 2014 and then make a determination about which performance level the evidence supports.
-Evaluators are not required to provide an overall rating for each observation, but they should be prepared to discuss evidence for the rubric indicators at the performance level that was observed.
+Evaluators do not provide an overall rating for each observation, but will provide ratings and evidence for the Rubric indicators that were observed.
+During observations, evaluators will take evidence-based, scripted notes, capturing specific instances of what the teacher and students said and did in the classroom.
+Once the evidence has been recorded, the evaluator aligns the evidence with the appropriate indicator(s) on the Rubric and then makes a determination about which performance level the evidence supports.